 It was a lie, triggering simultaneous relief and disappointment.
-Inbox Zero, the badge worn proudly by those who can regularly respond to and act on all emails regularly, the ultimate sign efficiency and productivity, was never meant to be taken literally.
+Inbox Zero, the badge of honor worn proudly by those who can regularly respond to and act on all emails regularly, the ultimate sign of efficiency and productivity, was never meant to be taken literally.

 As an entrepreneur, you know the drill.
 Wake up in the morning, grab your phone off the nightstand, and see how bad your inbox is.
 Maybe you’re trending easy with 121 emails per day out of the 294 billion emails sent per day, or maybe you’re closer to famed writer & producer Shonda Rhymes with a whopping 2,500 emails a day.